dwinugroho/config/packages/tsconfig/README.md

 }
 ```

-This configuration is optimized for standard TypeScript projects, covering essential compiler options and settings.
+This incantation caters to standard TypeScript projects, embracing essential compiler options and settings.

-### Web TypeScript Project Configuration (`web.json`)
+### 🕸️ Web TypeScript Project Configuration (`web.json`)

-For TypeScript projects related to websites, use the `web.json` configuration.
-Create a `tsconfig.json` file in your website project's root directory and extend `web.json`:
+For TypeScript projects dancing with websites, embrace the `web.json` configuration.
+In your website project's root, create a `tsconfig.json` file and extend `web.json`:

 ```json
 {